 - UDM: Receiving output of Dispersion analytics in the Nnef_ParameterProvision service.
 Adding it to the AMF-Associated Expected Behaviour parameters (which is included in the Access and Mobility Subscription Data) and to the SMF-Associated Expected Behaviour parameters (which is included in the Session Management Subscription Data).
 Storing such data in UDR.

-- AMF: Receiving the output of Dispersion analytics in the AMF-Associated Expected Behaviour parameters of the Nudm_SubscriberDataManagement service.
+- AMF: Receiving the expected transaction dispersion information and expected data dispersion information in the AMF-Associated Expected Behaviour parameters of the Nudm_SubscriberDataManagement service.

-- SMF: Receiving the output of Dispersion analytics in the SMF-Associated Expected Behaviour parameters of the Nudm_SubscriberDataManagement service.
+- SMF: Receiving expected data dispersion information in the SMF-Associated Expected Behaviour parameters of the Nudm_SubscriberDataManagement service.

 *** End of changes ***